-Parameter Options Description VLAN Default: OFF VLAN ID: 1 to 4094 Make sure the receiving host also supports VLAN; Check the checkbox and input the lidar's VLAN ID (same as the receiving host's VLAN ID).
+Parameter Options Description VLAN Default: OFF VLAN ID: 1 to 4094 To enable VLAN tagging: Make sure the receiving host also supports VLAN; Check the checkbox and input the lidar's VLAN ID (same as the receiving host's VLAN ID).
 If the lidar's VLAN ID differs from the receiving host's, users will lose access to web control.
 To minimize such risks, the VLAN ID is zero (an invalid value) by default.
 When checking the checkbox, users will be alerted to input a valid VLAN ID.
 When unchecking the checkbox, the VLAN ID will default to zero.
 Once configured, the VLAN ID will not change during firmware upgrades.
 When VLAN is enabled, PTP connection will be lost; when VLAN is disabled, PTP connection will automatically recover.

 Parameter Options Description

 Ethernet Communication Mode Slave (default) Master Only for automotive Ethernet (1000BASE-T1).
+Slave mode (default):

+The receiving host shall be in Master mod Connect the lidar with or without a conne

+Master mode:

-Slave mode (default): • The receiving host shall be in Master mode. • Connect the lidar with or without a connection box.
-Master mode: • Connect the lidar to a Master host, select "Master" and click the [ Save ] button at the bottom of the Settings page. • Connection to web control will be lost.
-Then Connect the lidar to a Slave host. • Connection box is not supported.
-If the lidar's Ethernet communication mode is the same as the receiving host's, users will lose access to web control.
-To minimize such risks, please take special care when changing this setting.
+bottom of the Settings page.
+Connection to web control will be lost.
+The Connection box is not supported.
+"Master" and click the [Save] button at the nen Connect the lidar to a Slave host. mode is the same as the receiving host's, To minimize such risks, please take special

-Destination IP Any except 0.0.0.0, 127.0.0.1, and the lidar's IPv4 address Communication mode Destination IP 255.255.255
+Destination IP Any except 0.0.0.0, 127.0.0.1, and the lidar's IPv4 address Default: 255.255.255.255 Communication mode Destination IP

-Default: 255.255.255 Broadcast (default)
+Broadcast (default) 255.255.255

 Multicast User-defined

 Unicast Same as the PC's IPv4 address